ppy/osu-wiki/wiki/FAQ/en.md

 Instead of clicking circles, you are now tasked to move the catcher at the bottom of the screen while the fruits fall from above.

 #### Controlling the catcher
-If the [Relax][Relax wikilink] mod is used, control of the catcher is done by moving the mouse instead.
+If the [Relax][Relax wikilink] mod was used, control of the catcher will be done by moving the mouse instead.
 -   By default, the left \[&lt;-\] and right \[-&gt;\] arrow keys are used to move the catcher.
--   Pressing the left \[SHIFT\] key with one of the arrow keys will make the catcher dash in that direction at x1.5 speed (indicated by a bright glow at the catcher).
+-   Pressing the left \[SHIFT\] key with one of the arrow keys will make the catcher _dash_ in that direction at x1.5 speed (indicated by a **bright glow** at the catcher).

 ### What is "osu!mania"?
 _Full explanation: [osu!mania][osu!mania wikilink]_